 Here is how you can control your gambling:

-- Low-risk gambling is a way of playing with very little chance of losing control.
-The key to low-risk gambling is to realize that "it's only a game."
+Low-risk gambling is a way of playing with very little chance of losing control.
+The key to low-risk gambling is to realise that "it's only a game."

-If your answer to any of the above is "YES" then we suggest that you take action immediately BEFORE it becomes a worse problem.
-There are many organizations that may help you to control your problem. (e.g. www.gamcare.org).
+If your answer to any of the above is "YES" then we suggest that you take action immediately BE-FORE it becomes a worse problem.
+There are many organisations that may help you to control your problem. (e.g. www.gamcare.org).
 You may also control yourself by taking immediate action and put limits on what you can do with your account with us.

 Actions to take